British Columbia New Democratic Party: Horgan and Eby governments: since 2017

 In the lead-up to the May 2017 provincial election, the NDP under Horgan occasionally led the Liberals in polls.
 The May 9 election returned 43 Liberal MLAs, 41 NDP MLAs and a record 3 Green MLAs.
 This was one of the closest elections in BC's history, exemplified by the popular vote breakdown: 40.36% for the Liberals, 40.28% for the NDP, and 16.84% for the Greens.
 The Liberals won the popular vote by a razor-thin margin of just 1,566 votes province-wide.
 Following the election, which resulted in a hung parliament, the Greens entered into negotiations with both the Liberals and NDP to decide which party they should support in the minority parliament.
 On May 29, Horgan and Green leader Andrew Weaver announced that the Greens would support an NDP minority government in a confidence and supply agreement.
 This meant the Greens are obliged to vote with the NDP in matters of confidence – keeping the government from falling – but were allowed to vote freely on legislation brought forward by the NDP government.
 On June 29, the minority Liberal government of Premier Christy Clark was defeated 44–42 by the NDP-Green alliance in a confidence vote, leading Lieutenant Governor Judith Guichon to ask Horgan to form a government.
 On July 18, Horgan was sworn in as British Columbia's 36th premier, and first NDP premier in 16 years.
 The NDP formed a minority government, the first time the NDP has had such a government in provincial history.

 On September 21, 2020, after only three years in government, Horgan called a snap election.
 The election call drew criticism, as it violated the agreement with the Green Party, and came during the first year of the COVID-19 pandemic; journalists noted that Horgan and the NDP had been doing well in the polls at the time.
 In the 2020 election, the NDP won a majority government, securing a record 57 seats and receiving 47.7% of the overall popular vote — both record highs for the party.

 After five years of being premier, Horgan announced in June 2022 that he would step down as party leader and as premier once a new leader had been chosen.
 The election for his successor was scheduled for the fourth quarter of 2022.
 David Eby was acclaimed as Horgan's successor on October 21, 2022, after the disqualification of the only other candidate, Anjali Appadurai, from the leadership contest.
-The 2024 British Columbia general election on October 19, 2024, had a narrow result.
-All but 3 NDP cabinet ministers were re-elected.Shortly after the election, a confidence and supply agreement with the BC Greens was announced to ensure stability despite the narrow majority.
+The general election on October 19, 2024, had a narrow result.
+All but 3 NDP cabinet ministers were re-elected.
+Shortly after the election, a confidence and supply agreement with the BC Greens was announced to ensure stability despite the narrow majority.
+In February 2026, the BC Greens decided not to renew the agreement.